Lybecker/azure-secure-networking-for-devs/exercises/instructions/5-firewall-and-routing.md

 ## Routing

-The firewall is not used yet, so route all Internet traffic through it.
+The firewall is not used yet, so route all Internet traffic through it from all virtual networks.

 1. Add a [route table](https://learn.microsoft.com/azure/virtual-network/manage-route-table) with prefix `rt-`, assign it to each subnet and route like this:
     - Destination: 0.0.0.0/0 (Internet)